-If you want to kickstart your digital product creation so you can start selling on Instagram, head over to empoweredbusiness.co/digital-product-toolbox to download your FREE Digital Product Toolbox.
+If you want to kickstart your digital product creation so you can start selling on Instagram, download your empoweredbusiness.co/digital-product-toolbox.

 Speaker1: [00:00:00] Today, I have another special guest for you, and this is one of my favorite people in the entire online business community.
 I’ve known her for several years.
 And not only do I admire the business that she has built, but I also admire the impact and the heart behind the business that she has built.
 She is someone who stays the course and is very focused.
 And you’ll see in today’s episode how that paid off.
 She resisted shiny object syndrome.
 And over the last four years, she has built a four million dollar business.
 And I met her when she didn’t even have employees.
 So it’s completely crazy because now she has 21 employees.
 And you’ll hear all of this in today’s episode.
 I just want to preface it with saying that Abbey is truly one of the best human beings I have met in the online space.
 And I really think you’re going to enjoy today’s podcast.
 So let me tell you a little bit about Abbey before we dove in.
 Abbey Ashley is the founder of the Virtual Savvy.
 She helps aspiring virtual assistants launch and grow their own at home business from scratch.